History of antisemitism in the United States: Hate crimes and other antisemitic incidents

-In addition, linked with the operation in Gaza Strip, anti-Jewish leaflets were found on cars in the Jewish neighborhood in Chicago.
+In addition, anti-Jewish leaflets were found on cars in the Jewish neighborhood in Chicago.
 The leaflets threatened violence if Israel did not pull out of Gaza.

-In August 2014 there were two incidents in Los Angeles and Chicago where leaflets from the Nazi era in Germany got resurrected.
-In Westwood, near the UCLA a Jewish store owner got swastika-marked leaflets contained threatens and warnings.
-A few days earlier, during a pro-Palestinian rally in Chicago, antisemitic leaflets were handed out to passersby.
-Those leaflets were exactly the same Nazi propaganda used in 1930's Germany.

-Besides the above, there were more than six incidents of graffiti and vandalism aimed at the Jewish populations in various cities in the United States.
+In August 2014, there were two incidents in Los Angeles and Chicago where people passed out leaflets of posters from Nazi Germany.
+In Westwood near UCLA, a Jewish store owner got swastika-marked leaflets which contained threatens and warnings.
+A few days earlier, during a pro-Palestinian rally in Chicago, antisemitic leaflets were handed out to people.
+There were more than six incidents of graffiti and vandalism aimed at the Jewish populations in various cities in the United States.
 Some of the graffiti compared Israel to Nazi Germany.
 There was also an antisemitic attack on four Orthodox Jewish teens in Borough Park, Brooklyn towards the mid-month.
-Another physical attack occurred in Philadelphia, when a Jewish student on the campus of Temple University was assaulted and punched in the face by a violent member of the anti-Israel organization SJP.
+Another physical attack occurred in Philadelphia, when a Jewish student on the campus of Temple University was assaulted and punched in the face by a violent member of Students for Justice in Palestine.

-In the beginning of September 2014 there were more than 6 incidents of antisemitic graffiti across the country, three of them outside religious buildings such as a synagogue or Yeshiva.
+In the beginning of September 2014, there were more than 6 incidents of antisemitic graffiti across the country, three of them outside religious buildings such as a synagogue or yeshiva.
 Most of the drawings included swastika inscriptions, and one of them had the words "Murder the Jew tenant".
-Later that month another antisemitic graffiti was found on the Jewish Community Center in Boulder, Colorado.
-Then, a few days later a violent attack occurred in Baltimore, Maryland, when during Rosh Hashanah a man who drove near the Jewish school shot three man after shouting "Jews, Jews, Jews".
+Later that month, another antisemitic graffiti was found on the Jewish Community Center in Boulder, Colorado.
+Then, a few days later a violent attack occurred in Baltimore, Maryland during Rosh Hashanah, where a man drove near a Jewish school shot three man after shouting "Jews, Jews, Jews".

-Towards the end of the month a rabbi was thrown out of a Greek restaurant when the owner found out he was Jewish.
-Moreover, the owner suggested him a "full size salad" or "Jewish size salad" which according to him meant "cheap and small".
+Towards the end of the month, a rabbi was thrown out of a Greek restaurant when the owner found out he was Jewish.
 Besides the above, Robert Ransdell, a write-in candidate for US Senate from Kentucky used the slogan "With Jews we lose" for his running.
 Another incident occurred in the University of North Carolina at Charlotte, when a Jewish student was told "to go burn in an oven."
 The student had also told the media she is "hunted" because of her support in Israel: "I have been called a terrorist, baby killer, woman killer, [told that] I use blood to make matzah and other foods, Christ killer, occupier, and much more."